 Let’s take a look at some of the specific strategies that are used in the plan.
 Of course, we can’t share all of the information (the author needs to charge for something!), but we can still peel back the curtain just a little to see how the process works in theory.

-While we won’t go into the specifics, there is a large component of the 3 Week Diet that revolves around fasting.
+While we won’t go into the specifics, there is a large component that revolves around fasting.
 This is part of the way that the plan is able to trigger such rapid weight loss over such a short amount of time.

 So what is fasting?